Rationale for the English curriculum at Dringhouses:

 All children in EYFS and Year 1 are taught daily discrete phonics sessions which follows the Letters and Sounds teaching sequence of ‘revise, teach, practice, apply’.
 Pupils are tracked half-termly to monitor progress and identify any gaps in their learning which is then addressed through additional phonics sessions/interventions.
 Children in Early Years who need additional support attend daily ‘secret phonics’ sessions, which review previously taught graphemes whilst pre-teaching the next.
 In addition to this, individual children receive precision teaching linked to targeted graphemes and additional materials are sent home to support children in their learning.
 Children also take part in ‘Talk Boost’ and other small circle time based activities to develop the skills of this aspect of learning;

 At the end of Y1, all pupils sit the phonics screening check, which assesses if they have met the nationally expected standard.
 Any pupils who do not reach the national requirement at the end of Y1, continue to receive additional phonics teaching on a daily basis and re-sit the screening check at the end of Y2;

 Opportunities for practising and extending phonic knowledge are provided through Areas of Provision (AOP) where children access games and activities to enhance their learning.
-In addition to daily phonics, children also access computer software, such as Phonics Play and Bug Club.
+In addition to daily phonics, children also access computer software, such as Phonics Play.

 School leaders, teachers and teaching assistants are trained so the teaching of phonics is effective and every effort is made to involve families, in different ways.
 We hold an annual introductory talk for Reception parents, together with a range of phonics workshops throughout the year, to illustrate first-hand how children are taught to read and write in the early years of school.